The Coffee Storage Crisis Nobody Talks About

 The Degassing Dilemma

 Freshly roasted coffee beans release CO2 for days after roasting—a process called degassing.
+Understanding when beans actually peak after their roast date is crucial for timing your storage strategy correctly.
 This creates a storage paradox: you need to allow CO2 to escape while preventing oxygen from entering.
 Most storage solutions fail to address this critical balance.

 The Timeline of Decline: